qmk/qmk_firmware/docs/feature_backlight.md

 ## ARM Driver

-TODO: describe.
+While still in its early stages, ARM backlight support aims to eventually have feature parity with AVR.
 To enable it, add this to your rules.mk:
 ```makefile
 BACKLIGHT_ENABLE = yes
 ```